 Continue reading Why someone would hack a WordPress account

-I got the white screen again last week, but it was odd—it only happened if I tried to edit posts that were in draft or scheduled status.
+I got the white screen of death last week, but it was odd—it only happened if I tried to edit posts that were in draft or scheduled status.
 Already-published content would edit fine.
+Here’s my experience fixing white screens in WordPress.

 Clearing my cache helped temporarily, but the problem would come back as soon as I saved a post.
 I ended up doing two other things as well, and then the problem went away.
 I emptied my spam, which also greatly sped up the site, and I also deleted a mobile plugin that I was no longer using but was disabled.
 Disabled plugins can still affect behavior sometimes.
-Continue reading Fixing white screens when editing posts in draft in WordPress
+Continue reading Fixing white screens in WordPress

 Over the weekend I installed the All-in-One WP Security and Firewall plugin to fix another issue–more on that tomorrow–and I ended up breaking my site.
 Hopefully I fixed it to a better state than it started in.